 If you don’t mind this combustible mix, you may find crypto hedge fund investing to be a rewarding endeavor at least when your assets are overseen by a skilled fund manager.

 According to a PWC Global Crypto Hedge Fund Report, most crypto hedge funds traded BTC, ETH, SOL, DOT, LUNA, and AVAX in 2021.
-Note that hedge-fund managers and investment firms can take risky decisions leading to losses.
+Note that hedge-fund managers and investment firms can make risky decisions leading to losses.
 You should always conduct your own research.